iluwatar/java-design-patterns/service-to-worker/README.md

   - Layered architecture
   - Presentation
   - Web development
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Intent of Service to Worker Design Pattern

-The Service to Worker design pattern combines the Dispatcher View and Service Locator patterns to facilitate the separation of processing, control flow, and view management in web applications.
+The Service to Worker design pattern in Java combines the Dispatcher View and Service Locator patterns to facilitate the separation of processing, control flow, and view management in web applications.

 ## Detailed Explanation of Service to Worker Pattern with Real-World Examples

 Real-world example

 > Imagine a large restaurant chain with a central kitchen and multiple waitstaff.
 When a customer places an order, the waitstaff (Controller) takes the order and hands it over to the kitchen (Service).
 The kitchen then processes the order, prepares the dish, and hands it back to the waitstaff.
 The waitstaff finally delivers the dish to the customer (View).
-This setup allows the kitchen staff to focus solely on cooking without worrying about customer interactions, while the waitstaff can concentrate on customer service without worrying about the cooking process.
+This scenario mirrors Java web applications using the Service to Worker pattern, where backend logic (like the kitchen) is separated from frontend interactions (like the waitstaff), improving focus and efficiency in design pattern implementation.

 In plain words